aztek/scala-workflow/Readme.md

 main question is, how to decide which subexpressions should be lifted.

 Current implementation uses untyped macros and takes untyped Scala AST as an argument.
-Then we start by eagerly (i.e., starting with the most common) typechecking all the subexpressions and find, which of them typechecks successfully and the result type corresponds to the type of the idiom.
+Then we start by eagerly typechecking all the subexpressions (i.e., starting with the most common subexpressions) and find, which of them typechecks successfully and the result type corresponds to the type of the idiom.

 Consider the example below.

 ```scala
 idiom(option) {
   $(2 * 3 + Some(10) * Some(5))